sherzodm8441/07-models-lab/README.md

 To code along, fork and clone this lab.
 Run `bundle install` to make sure all of your dependencies are installed.

 ### Starter Code
 Let's take a closer look at the starter code.
-Run `shotgun` to make sure that your application can run.
+Run your typical `shotgun` command to make sure that your application can run.

 #### Routes
 + The controller has two routes: